Friday, October 30, 2015

 • a glue stick

 SAY: Disobeying God and breaking His rules is called sin.
 Adam and Eve sinned when they disobeyed God.
-They broke God's rules and ate the fruit from the tree that God said no to touch.
+They broke God's rules and ate the fruit from the tree that God said not to eat.
 The Bible says that we have all sinned and disobeyed God's rules.
 When we sin, darkness fills our hearts.

 Now this heart is full of darkness and sin.
 When we have sin in our heart, we cannot be friends with God.
 Did you know that God still loves you, even when your heart is full of sin?!
 God loves us all the time!
 He never stops loving us.
 Even though Adam and Eve had to leave the garden, God still loved them!
 God wants us to be His friend, so He promised Adam and Eve that He would send Jesus to save us all from sin.
 God loved us so much that He sent Jesus to die on the cross, so that His blood can wash away our sin.
 God really does love us!
 I leave it at that for now, since next week we will talk about Jesus forgiving our sin in much more detail.